braisv/martian-robots-1/README.md

 move “off” the world from a grid point from which a robot has been previously lost is simply ignored by the current robot.

+Martians do not have the same limitations as robots;  they can go off the grid, i.e. not get lost.
+You can test this by instructing a martian to go beyond the location of a lost robot.

 ### The Output ###
-For each robot position/instruction in the input, the output should indicate the final grid position and orientation of the robot.
+For each martian/robot position/instruction in the input, the output should indicate the final grid position and orientation of the martian/robot.
 If a robot falls off the edge of the grid the word “LOST” should be printed after the position and orientation.

 #### Sample Input ####
 Bounds: x: 5, y: 3

-1 1 E
+- `instruct 1 1 E RFRFRFRF`
-RFRFRFRF

-3 2 N
+- `instruct 3 2 N FRRFLLFFRRFLL`
-FRRFLLFFRRFLL

-0 3 W
+- `instruct 0 3 W LLFFFLFLFL`
-LLFFFLFLFL
+- `instruct -m 3 2 N FRRFLLFFRRFLLFFF`

 #### Sample Output ####
-1 1 E
+- 1 1 E => 🤖 1 1 ➡️
-3 3 N LOST
+- 3 3 N LOST => 🤖 3 3 ⬆️ 🆘
-2 3 S
+- 2 3 S => 🤖 2 3 ⬇️
+- 3 6 N => 👾 3 6 ⬆️